 Mr. Yamani was the first Saudi representative on OPEC’s board of governors in 1961.
 From his position, he became known not for the hysterics that accompanied years of turmoil across the wider Middle East, but an ever-calm negotiating style that Saudi ministers after him sought to mimic.

 But that style for an oil kingpin known by the honorific “the Sheikh” would be tested by the times, which included upheaval in the global energy market.
-That was especially true in the 1973 Middle East war, in which Egypt, Syria and its allies launched a surprise attack on Israel on the Jewish holy day of Yom Kippur.
+That was especially true in the 1973 Middle East war, in which Egypt, Syria and their allies launched a surprise attack on Israel on the Jewish holy day of Yom Kippur.

 When President Richard M. Nixon moved to support Israel, Arab producers in OPEC agreed to cut their supply by 5 percent a month.
 When Nixon continued his support, the decision gave birth to what would become known as the “oil weapon” — a total embargo on the United States and other countries, engineered by Mr. Yamani.